That’s like asking how much a new house costs.

 Web developers as architects and builders

 A good web developer is your architect and your builder.
 They should help you understand the technology, recommend good functionality, and help you find the right tools to accomplish your business goals.
-And whatever else they are, they work for you and hopefully towards a long-term relationship.
+And whatever else they are, they work for you towards a long-term relationship.